|Steve Schmitt – Owner|

 |Tyler joined the Mallards in 2011 and is responsible for driving corporate sponsorship revenue and the overall performance of the club.
 He holds a BA in Communications from Beloit College.

-He has worked through all aspects of the organizations in his six summers with the club; ticket sales and service, marketing, corporate advertising, operations, and food and beverage.
+He has worked through all aspects of the organizations in his seven summers with the club; ticket sales and service, marketing, corporate advertising, operations, and food and beverage.

 In his free time, Isham enjoys a day on the links, playing Magic the Gathering at the local card shop, and leading the Mallards front office MSCR basketball team in the winter months.
 He is also a Badger football and basketball fan.